 IEEE standard Ethernet for guaranteed real-time communication

-In control applications with strict deterministic requirements, such as those found in automotive and industrial domains, Time Sensitive Networking offers a way to send time-critical traffic over a standard Ethernet infrastructure.
+In control applications with strict deterministic requirements, such as those found in the automotive, industrial, aerospace and space domains, Time-Sensitive Networking offers a way to send time-critical traffic over a standard Ethernet infrastructure.
 This enables the convergence of all traffic classes and multiple applications in one network.
 In practice this means that the functionality of standard Ethernet is extended so that: